nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 #### When editing / viewing csv files

 - `.csv` files **must not** be open concurrently while Stonks XD is running.
 In other words, never have two programs writing / reading the `.csv` files at the same time.
-This will very likely cause a saving / loading error and lost of data.
+This will very likely cause saving / loading errors and loss of data.

 - `StonksXD_Settings.csv` is **read-only**.
 This is because changing the settings will result in many unexpected results.
-For example, changing the currency setting in the file would result in the amounts in `StonksXD_Entries.csv` to be recognised as another currency which is very unlikely what you are trying to do.
+For example, changing the currency setting in the file would result in the amounts in `StonksXD_Entries.csv` being recognised as another currency.

 - Restrictions and rules for different variables are the same as how you would enter them in the Command Line Interface, as specified above.

-  - For example, when editing an expense entry in `StonksXD_Entries.csv`, `entry_description` must not be blank.
-  - Another example, when editing an income entry in `StonksXD_Entries.csv`, `amount` has to be between 0.05 and 1,000,000 inclusive.
-  - Another example, when editing an expense entry in `StonksXD_Entries.csv`, category should be the ones available and specified earlier on in the user guide.

 - Do not alter / delete the headers of `.csv` files.
 Stonks XD is able to minimise the damage if you do so but to